 - Study abroad for free through scholarships

-JAMB UTME subject combination (requirements) for Nutrition and Dietetics
+The 4 JAMB subject combination for Nutrition and Dietetics are:

 Direct Entry requirement (required A-level result) to study Nutrition and Dietetics